Gambling and online casinos in Nauru

 Nauru has no specific legislation governing gambling.

-The legal framework is limited by the general norms of the Criminal Code,
+The legal framework is limited by the general norms of the Criminal Code, which do not provide for either a ban or a permit for gambling.

 Key facts:- there are no casino, bookmaker or online operator licenses;